In the Timeline or Xsheet view, click in the first cell of the drawing layer.

 - To delete, press Del (Windows/Linux) or Backspace (macOS).

-On vector layers, it is possible to draw with pencil lines, vector brushes and textured bitmap brushes.
-While pencil lines are merely vector centrelines to which Harmony adds the thickness, brush strokes are solid vector shapes filled with a colour, and textured brush strokes are regular brush strokes filled with a bitmap texture that filter out their colour.
+On vector layers, it is possible to draw with pencil lines, textured pencil lines, vector brushes and textured vector brushes.
+While pencil lines are vector centrelines to which you can add thickness, brush strokes are solid vector shapes filled with a colour, and textured brush strokes are brush strokes filled with a bitmap texture that filter out their colour.

 On bitmap layers, you can only draw using solid or textured bitmap brushes.
 Hence, while vector layers are more flexible because they allow you to easily manipulate and tweak parts of your artwork, they can also accommodate more art styles.